dsagman/picat/readme_hkj copy.md

 Constraint programming let's you solve problems that require searching through possible solutions.
 How can you place queens on a chessboard so that no queen is able to take another?
 (N-queens) Can a knight on chessboard visit every square once and end by returning to its starting square?
 (Knights tour) The best route for a traveling salesman?
 (Traveling Salesman) The quickest way out of a maze?
 (Shortest Path) How best to choose items to fill a suitcase?
 (Knapsack) How to complete a partially filled Sudoku puzzle?
 (Sudoku)

-All of these, and many many more can be found via the links in the [resources](#resources) section.
+All of these, and many many more can be found via the links in the references section.

 The main concept here is the minimization of a function defined by a set of rules aka constraints.
 The function has variables whose values are not known, but can be defined to be within a given range.
-These are called "decision variables," and differ from normal variables.

-Decision variables can be real/floating point values or integers, and in most most cases, there's no closed form solution to obtain their values.
+These variables can be real/floating point values or integers and, in general, real variable solutions are easier to find than integer ones.
+In most most cases, for integer or "mixed integer" where some of the values are integers, there's no closed form solution.
 Constraint programming is NP-Hard. https://en.wikipedia.org/wiki/Integer_programming#Heuristic_methods

+hakank: I would have introduced "decision variables" somewhere in that paragraph, to keep them distict from plain "variables".
+hakank: I'm not sure I understand (or agree with) "real variable solutions are easier to find than integer ones".
+In Linear Programming this is true, but that's not really a fair comparison.

 There are many applicable techniques you may have seen in a CS algorithms class: Dijkstra's algorithm, A*, recursion/induction, A/B pruning, branch-and-bound, fail first, breadth first search, depth first search, simplex, gradient descent, satisfiability solver, memoization/tabling or just brute force.